sendgrid/sendgrid-python/README.md

 Join an experienced and passionate team that focuses on making an impact.
 [Opportunities abound](https://sendgrid.com/careers) to grow the product - and grow your career!

+NEW Opportunity:
+If you're a software engineer who is passionate about #DeveloperExperience and/or #OpenSource, [this is an incredible opportunity to join our #DX team](https://sendgrid.com/careers/role/1421152/?gh_jid=1421152) as a Developer Experience Engineer and work with @thinkingserious and @aroach!
+Tell your friends :)

 Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-python/issues/217).
 Your support is appreciated!

 All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-python/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-python/releases).
 You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/java) for releases and breaking changes.